feature-hub/feature-hub/README.md

 Angular, Web Components).

 In contrast, the Feature Hub core package is totally independent of React.
-It could be used to build a end-to-end solution with any other frontend library.
+It could be used to build an end-to-end solution with any other frontend library.

 ## Table of Contents